Woutitit/woutitit.github.io/practice-session-ideas.md

 - Research, audition samples and presets

 ## Analysis
-> See analysis checklist to help with this.
+> See analysis checklist to help analyze.

 - Analyze a cliché or passage I like and save it as one (or more) MIDI pattern(s).
 - Analyze and/or remake a song